Robert Neumann (writer): Life

 After the end of World War II, Neumann continued living in England until the end of 1958, then in Locarno in Ticino, Switzerland.
 In 1947 he became honorary president of the revived Austrian PEN Club.
 In 1955 he said in his closing speech at the congress of the International PEN, in which he was also Vice President in 1950, a speech against the "Cold War" PEN president Charles Langbridge Morgan for which he was attacked in the press as a "communist."
 In 1971 he demanded a reorientation of the PEN against right-wing efforts.
 He initiated the dismissal of the former PEN President Pierre Emmanuel and proposed the candidacy of Heinrich Böll, who was also elected in a vote.
 In 1966 he published, in the leftist magazine Zeitschrift Konkret, a sharp polemic against the Group 47 and especially against Hans Werner Richter, Walter Höllerer and Günter Grass.

-Between 1959 and 1974, Neumann continued to work as a novelist, political journalist and acclaimed literary critic with a polemical and satirical orientation, including for Konkret, Die Zeit, Pardon, Tribüne, die Deutsche Zeitung - Christ und Welt and ARD broadcasters.
+Between 1959 and 1974, Neumann continued to work as a novelist, political journalist and acclaimed literary critic with a polemical and satirical orientation, including for konkret, Die Zeit, pardon (magazine), Tribüne, Deutsche Zeitung - Christ und Welt and ARD broadcasters.
 Occasionally, he also published in Der Spiegel and Stern.
 In 1961 he was involved in a plagiarism controversy concerning his novel Olympia.

 Neumann, who fought serious illnesses several times in his life, became terminally ill in 1974 with cancer.
 After his suicide, according to a statement from his family, he was buried in 1975 in the Munich Haidhausen cemetery.
 His Nachlass is located in the Department of Manuscripts of the Austrian National Library in Vienna.